programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 ---
-title: "Teach History and Languages with a Strategy Computer Game: 0&#x0338; A.D. in the Classroom"
+title: "Teaching History and Languages with a Strategy Computer Game: 0&#x0338; A.D. in the Classroom"
 slug: teach-history-and-languages-with-strategy-game
 layout: lesson
 collection: lessons